fixmycrypto/FixMyCrypto/README.md

 ### Required

 Enter your recovery phrase between the quotation marks.
-The total number of words must be the same number as the length of your original recovery phrase (12, 15, 18, or 24 for most cryptos; 25 for Algorand).
+The total number of words must be the same number as the length of your original recovery phrase (12, 15, 18, or 24 words for most cryptos; 25 words for `My Algo` wallets).

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi strawberry",